 03 of 06

 If this is your first time buying a tailor-made suit, you may want to flick through the likes of GQ or Esquire first to see what sort of style you like.
 Tailors usually stock a collection of cuttings from magazines but these can be a little dated, so unless you want to look like an extra from the Bold and the Beautiful circa 1990s take a look at what’s in style.

 There are a baffling number of materials to choose from; wool (the most popular), linen, flannel, polyester, Teflon, and on and on and on.
 It’s best to read up on the different types of materials before you hit the store, so you can decide what suit best suits your needs.
 For example, if you plan on traveling a lot, you won’t want linen (it crinkles when someone breathes near it) while wearing flannel can be like walking around with a rug thrown around you.Continue to 5 of 6 below.

 How Not to Get Stitched Up in an Hour

 Hong Kong tailors are famous for their speed, but speed doesn’t equal quality.
 You won’t get a good suit in 24 hrs even at a Hong Kong tailor.
 For a well-fitted suit you will need at least two fitting sessions with a tailor, and many people recommend a third.
 This means you’ll require at least 3 or 4 days in Hong Kong for the suit to be completed.

 Pack It, Don't Post It

 A common complaint from tourists is the suit they saw in Hong Kong is not the suit that arrives in the post.
 Unless you know and trust a tailor, or he has an outlet in your home country, it’s generally not a good idea to have the suit posted.
 You may find your almond wool crepe suit has become a gray polyester number.
-If you won't be in town long enough to collect the suit, look for Hong Kong tailors that tour; many of the best visit the US, UK, and Australia.
+If you aren't in town long enough to collect the suit, you should look for Hong Kong tailors that tour; many of the best visit the US, UK, and Australia.